 Recommended by The World Pursuit

-If you are a pretty avid snowboard junky winter time means you’ll be found in the mountains.
-Dozens of ski resorts and villages around the world all try to come up with interesting winter activities for the less ski/snowboard inclined of the group.
+Dozens of ski resorts and villages worldwide all try to come up with interesting winter activities for the less ski/snowboard enthusiasts.

-A lot of the activities start to sound the same, but a mountain village in Switzerland is home to something totally unique.
+A mountain village in Switzerland is home to something unique.
 That’s where you find the Velogemmel in Grindelwald and where you probably will fall in love with the wooden bike.

-The course they have set up can get quite intense and steep at times, but then it quickly mellows out for a reliever.
-It is a great way for families to get away from skiing and snowboarding and try something just a little bit different while in the Swiss Alps!
+The course they have set up can get quite intense and steep at times, but it quickly mellows out for a reliever.
+It is a great way for families to get away from skiing and snowboarding and try something just slightly different while in the Swiss Alps!

 Winter Kayaking in Lake Brienz